homeymusic/mami.codi.R/README.md

 To estimate the periodicity of a chord, the MaMi.CoDi model uses a signal processing technique.
-It finds fractions, within a given variance, for every tone in the chord (fundamental, harmonics, noise, etc.) relative to a reference tone.
+It finds fractions, within a given standard_deviation, for every tone in the chord (fundamental, harmonics, noise, etc.) relative to a reference tone.
 The least common denominator of those fractions is a measure of the cycle length, relative to the reference tone.
 Long relative cycles are predicted to sound unpleasant